JdoubleG/JdoubleG.github.io/README.md

 ## For the future:

-In future revisions, the menu bar will be animated and there will be functional hotkey navigation.
+In future revisions, the menu bar will be animated and additional content will be added.

 ## Files in this project:
 * `CNAME`: this file is used by GitHub to set a custom URL of http://jamesgg.net.